yaminivaidhya/buildathon--project/README.md

 ## 🚩 Problem Statement

 Students often face confusion while choosing a career domain, starting preparation, and evaluating their placement readiness.
-Lack of structured guidance leads to inefficient preparation and poor decision-making.

-CareerCompass solves this problem by providing personalized, structured, and adaptive career guidance.
+CareerCompass solves this problem by providing structured and personalized career guidance.

 ---